matboivin/bgp_vxlan_training/tutorials/part2_en.md

 # Part 2

-The goal of this section is to introduce VXLAN, which is widely used today to meet evolving technological demands and integrates better into modern architectures (virtualized, distributed, and cloud-native). **What are VXLAN benefits?**
+The goal of this section is to introduce **VXLAN**, which is widely used today to meet evolving technological demands and integrates better into modern architectures (virtualized, distributed, and cloud-native). **What are VXLAN benefits?**

 Improved scalability through larger addressing space: